antonrotaru2005/code-review-hub/README.md

 # AI-Powered Code Review Service

-This Spring Boot application provides automated AI-powered code reviews for Pull Requests (PRs) managed via Bitbucket.
+This Spring Boot + React application provides automated AI-powered code reviews for Pull Requests (PRs) managed via Bitbucket.
 It listens to Bitbucket webhook events, processes PR data, fetches modified files, and integrates seamlessly with AI services such as GPT, Grok, Copilot, and Gemini to generate automated code improvement suggestions.

 ## Technologies Used